How to Avoid Gambling Addiction

 • Periodically review your app usage and adjust the settings as necessary.

-Seeking Help: Resources for Support
+Seeking Help: Available Resources for Support

 Self-Help Strategies